British Motor Museum

 The British Motor Museum is home to the world’s largest collection of historic British cars.
 Pupils will experience the sights, sounds and stories of the British motor industry while engaging in a fun and interactive learning programme that links to the national curriculum.

-To make your visit as easy as possible, there is a coach drop off point outside the Museum entrance, accessible toilets as well as dedicated Learning Spaces, including a lunch area.
+To make your visit as easy as possible, parking is free and there is a coach drop off point outside the Museum entrance, accessible toilets as well as dedicated Learning Spaces, including a lunch area.
 The friendly Education team offer a mix of formal and informal sessions, suitable for groups of all abilities.

 Why book British Motor Museum for School Trips and Educational Visits?